patients with visual impairments

 EP 25.
 The medical record contains the patient’s race and ethnicity.

-If your hospital doesn’t currently address language preference, add in new fill-in spaces, fields, or drop-down menus to initial admission patient forms to capture language data.
+If your hospital doesn’t currently address language preference, add new fill-in spaces, fields, or drop-down menus to initial admission patient forms to capture language data.
 The American Hospital Association Institute for Diversity and Health Equity (AHA IFDHE) has an excellent online resource, the Health Research and Educational Trust Disparities Toolkit, which goes into the details of collecting data.

 You can also create a process to help your staff identify patients with unique needs faster.
 For example: